lerna/lerna/commands/version/README.md

 ### `--git-tag-command <cmd>`

-Allows users to specify a wrapper command in CD/CI pipelines that have no direct write access.
+Allows users to specify a custom command to be used when applying git tags.
+For example, this may be useful for providing a wrapper command in CI/CD pipelines that have no direct write access.

 ```sh
 lerna version --git-tag-command "git gh-tag %s -m %s"